opendatacube/datacube-ows/docs/cfg_layers.rst

 If the
 `manual merge option in the
-image_processing section discussed below<#manual-merge-manual-merge>`_
+image_processing section discussed below <#manual-merge-manual-merge>`_
 is set to ``True``, then overlapping products are layered according to the priority order specified in ``product_names``

-E.g. the following config offers a combined landsat/sentinel-2 layer, with Sentinel-2 data used in preference to Landsat where both are available:
+E.g. the following config offers a combined Landsat/Sentinel-2 layer, with Sentinel-2 data used in preference to Landsat where both are available:

 ::